Forest Friendly, Instead of Environmentally Destructive, Livelihoods

 Another project in our Sustainable Livelihoods program is organic agriculture.
 We teach farmers to use more environmentally-friendly organic methods and to increase the efficiency of their land, preventing the need for further deforestation in and around the National Park.
 Currently our organic farming work remains focused on Pampang Harapan village, where our Bentangor Environmental Education Center is based.
 The majority of Pampang citizens are farmers, and they traditionally have cleared land inside of the Park to earn income.
 We continue to work with them to show them methods and ways to take advantage of the land they already have.
 In 2016 integrated the livelihoods work into our Customary Forest Initiative, and as a trial run we held an organic agriculture training in Padu Banjar village, which was a huge hit.
 Participants learned to make organic compost and pesticides from household materials and kitchen waste, and it was so well received that we have now integrated this into our routine activities.
 In the coming months we aim to train four more villages on these methods.

 In 2015 we initiated aquaculture/fish farming products in the local villages of Pampang and Tanjung Gunung.
 Creating fish ponds requires relatively little input, just a few tarps and fish food, and has thus proven a productive livelihood method.
-Our initial group of five trainees has already completed their first harvest of 100 fish each, and they used the income from that to purchase 200 fry (baby fish), thus continuing the cycle.
+By 2016, our initial group of five trainees had already completed their first first harvest, and they used the income from that to purchase fry (baby fish), thus continuing the cycle.
 They have also reported that some of their neighbors are now interested in learning how to start their own fish farming business!
 We are optimistic that aquaculture will be a popular livelihood activity, and because fish is a staple of the Indonesian diet, there is consistent demand for the product.
 This is important because in the past with other livelihood options, for example selling NTFP products, finding easily accessible markets has been a challenge.